openedx/edx-platform/docs/course_authors/source/tools.rst

    policy key (this key is at the top of the list).

    .. image:: Images/AdvancedModulesEmpty.gif
+    :alt: Image of the advanced_modules key in the Advanced Settings page

 #.
 Under **Policy Value**, place your cursor between the brackets, and
    then enter **“lti”**.
 Make sure to include the quotation marks, but not the period.

    .. image:: Images/LTI_Policy_Key.gif
+    :alt: Image of the advanced_modules key in the Advanced Settings page, with the lti value added

    **Note** If the **Policy Value** field already contains text, place your cursor directly after the closing quotation mark for the final item, and